|Home What we do Storytelling for User Experience Articles and downloads About us|

 How I Got Involved

 In December 2000, as a new member of the UPA Board of Directors, I was asked to start a project to focus on the election problems, and to become a lead advocate for usability in voting systems.
-The work of that project is available on the UPA Voting and Usability Project web site.
+The work of that project is available on the Usability in Civic Life web site.

 Over the next year, I continued to learn everything I could about usability and voting systems, including attending a workshop on Internet voting at the Georgia Tech Research Institute, where I presented a paper.